Troubleshooting

 Reviewing changes to nodes/

-The curator writes directly to .ai/kenkeep/nodes/<kind>/<id>.md.
+The curator writes directly to .ai/kenkeep/nodes/<folder>/<id>.md.
 Review with git diff nodes/, your editor, or a tool like self-review.
 Accept with git commit (the pre-commit hook regenerates and stages a fresh INDEX/GRAPH).
-Reject with git restore <path>.
+Reject with git restore <path> — then run npx kenkeep index rebuild, because the curator already rebuilt the index over the rejected node and restoring it without committing a nodes/ change leaves that index stale.

 Resolving curator contradictions